samuelroland/ctp/README.md

 Game "1"-->"*" Bonus: offer >
 ```

-We need to run generation again to have the remove patterns applied: `ctp cpp . diagram` and bam, here is the final diagram.
+We need to run generation again to have the remove patterns applied: `ctp cpp . diagram` and bam, the 2 lines have been removed, here is the final diagram.

 ![examples/cpp-example-2.png](examples/cpp-example-2.png)